nomad-coe/nomad/docs/oasis.md

 Your machine needs to be accessible under this hostname from the public internet.
 The host name needs to be registered in the central NOMAD in order to configure the central user- management correctly.
-- Your NOMAD account should act as an admin account for your OASIS.
+- You need to have a NOMAD account that acts as an *admin account* for your OASIS.
 This account must be declared to the central NOMAD as an OASIS admin in order to give it the necessary rights in the central user management.
 - You must know your NOMAD user-id.
 This information has to be provided by us.